gkz/LiveScript/README.md

 ## Changes

-### 0.2.0 - Initial changes
+### 0.2.0 - Basic changes
 - Switched so that `==` compiles into `===` and the converse, and also for the negatives.
 Rationale: I want to use the JavaScript `===` more often than `==` and less typing is better, also this makes things more similar to CoffeeScript which compiles `==` to `===` so there is less code for me to change.
 The compilation of `is` to `===` stays the same.
+- Switched `in` and `of` so that they are like in CoffeeScript.
+In goes over values, of over keys.
+Rationale: I don't have to change my CoffeeScript code, I'm used to it, and using `in` for checking if a value is in an array just seems right, using `of` just feels weird.

 ### 0.1.0 - Coco renamed
 - Renamed everything from Coco and Coke to LiveScript and Slake, and file extension from .co to .ls.
 Rationale: I want to use both Coco and this on my system.
 In order for there to be minimal confusion for me, I have renamed this project.
 Rationale for names chosen: LiveScript was the name of JavaScript before it was named JavaScript - thus it seemed like an appropriate name, also few if any other project are named LiveScript.
-Slake becuase lake was taken and lsake sounds bad.
+Slake because lake was taken and lsake sounds bad.